williamsni14463/MMBC-Actuator-PLC/experiments/button_openplc_response_time_test.md

 Results are also saved to `plc_latency_results.csv` in the Pi's home directory.

-**Takeaway:** With the cycle time fixed, response times are pretty consistently in the 15–23ms range.
+**Takeaway:** With the cycle time fixed to 20ms, response times are pretty consistently in the 1–20ms range.
 More testing needed with different cycle time settings to characterize the floor.

+---

+**Further Experimenting**

+This test excludes any sensors which makes the logic much simpler.
+Because of this, I'm going to look into how low I can get the cycle time in the PLC Editor before it breaks.
+That should prove what the floor is of a Pi PLC using OpenPLC.